samfoo/spite-game/spite.md

   or dropping card(s) on the floor (except when dealing);
 - and any other misplay situations already mentioned elsewhere in these rules.

-Any cards accidentally dropped face-up on the table are considered to have been "played" for the purpose of determining misplays.
-If the dropped cards form a valid play then they shall stand and the player is not allowed to rescind them.
+Any card(s) dropped face-up on the table (accidentally or otherwise) shall be considered to have been "played" for the purpose of determining misplays.
+If the dropped card(s) form a valid play then they shall stand and the player is not allowed to rescind them.

+If a player plays out of turn, all player(s) who could have played shall still have the option to play.
+If, after those players have played or passed, the out-of-turn play is still valid then it shall stand, otherwise it is a misplay.
+The skipped players are strongly encouraged to play hands that would cuase the out-of-turn play to become invalid.

 If a player has misplayed:

-- Any [fake jokers](#fake-jokers) held by that player are immediately forfeited.
+- Any [fake jokers](#fake-jokers) held by that player are immediately forfeited and returned to the fake joker pile.
 - They are not allowed to play in the current trick, without the possibility of buying back, if the misplay occurred during a trick.
 - They must skip the number of turns in the next trick(s) equal to their misplay penalty count.
 They may then choose to buy back into the trick.

+If a misplay occurs due to incorrect [buy back](#buy back), and the player has already seen some or all of the buy-back cards, those cards shall be discarded.